Use and manage Android Enterprise devices with OEMConfig in Microsoft Intune

 This article describes OEMConfig, lists the prerequisites, shows how to create a configuration profile, and lists the supported OEMConfig apps in Intune.

 With OEMConfig, an OEM creates a schema that defines OEM-specific management features.
 The OEM embeds the schema into an app, and then puts this app on Google Play.
-The EMM reads the schema from the app, and exposes the schema in the EMM administrator console.
+The EMM service reads the schema from the app, and exposes the schema in the EMM admin console.
 The console allows Intune administrators to configure the settings in the schema.

 When the OEM adds and improves management features, the OEM also updates the app in Google Play.
 As an administrator, you get these new features and updates (including fixes) without waiting for EMMs to include these updates.

 You can only use OEMConfig with devices that support this feature and have a corresponding OEMConfig app.
 Consult your OEM for specific details.

 When using OEMConfig, be aware of the following information: